sudhagar90/WhatsApp-Demo/README.md

 whitebox testing
 regression testing
 Testing phase completed and ready to deployment
-Don't do deployment please wait....
+Don't do deployment please wait....its sudhagar2023